Guidebook Updates for ‘Rick Steves Scandinavian & Northern European Cruise Ports’

 • Hotel Jørgensen has closed.

-• Several recommended restaurants in Copenhagen have closed: RizRaz Vegetatian (Kompagnistræde location), Café Norden, Royal Smushi Café, Spicy Kitchen, BioMio, and Bøf & Ost.
+• Several recommended restaurants have closed: RizRaz Vegetatian (Kompagnistræde location), Café Norden, Royal Smushi Café, Spicy Kitchen, BioMio, and Bøf & Ost.

 For books printed before July 2021, the following may also apply: